top of page

 Q1.
 How long would it take me to do an assessment?

 You can purchase your Syllabus and Record Book at any time from the online shop, and then enter when you are ready.
-The assessments are held every two years at present, the next is in 2020.
+The assessments are held every two years at present.

 Back to FAQs Back to top